mosamdabhi/3dlfm/README.md

 ## License 📜

-Distributed under the BSD License.
+Distributed under the BSD-3-Clause license.
 See LICENSE for more information.

 ## Contact 📫